Shaker-style Rolling Pins

 In a traditional (or American) rolling pin, the roller spins on a rod while the handles remain stationary in the baker’s hands – which can lead to several problems.
 The rod bends with heavy use.
 The metal can also rust and leave stains on your dough.

 Upkeep: Wash by wiping with a rag and hot water.
 Do not submerge.
 The rolling pin should be re-coated with mineral oil when it starts to lose its luster.
-Buy our mineral oil here.
+Product includes a complimentary bottle of mineral oil.